codepath/android_guides/Reducing-View-Boilerplate-with-ViewBinding.md

 ## Overview

 The View Binding library makes it easy to reduce the need to use `findViewById`() lookups.
 Once this option is enabled in your project, special binding classes will be generated from any of your layout XML files.
-If you have a layout called `simple_activity.xml` for instance, a special class called `SimpleActivityBinding` will be generated that will have references automatically created for you.
-One major advantage is that using this class helps to avoid null pointer issues and provides type safety support, making it less likely your app will crash.
+If you have a layout called `activity_simple.xml`, for instance, a special class called `ActivitySimpleBinding` will be generated that will have references automatically created for you.
+Some major advantages are:
+* improved null safety
+* better type safety
+* greater efficiency with complex views

 NOTE: the View Binding library is separate from the [[Applying-Data-Binding-for-Views|Data Binding Library]], which provides two-way and layout variables support.